Do Shoppers Trust AI-Generated Product Images? We Asked

 Phase 2: Experiment with Inspiration

-Phase 3: Master Fit Accuracy
+Phase 3: Improve Fit Accuracy and Representation

-Implications for Marketing Content and Ad Performance
+Implications for Marketing Content and Creative Operations

 Beyond Fashion: Expanding Use Cases